Usability of Medical Devices according to IEC 62366-1

 - The context of use and

-- The user product interface
+- The interface of the user Device

 - Verification and validation documents